 In case of absence, the student is responsible for notifying the appropriate instructor before the scheduled exam and arranging to take the missed exam.
-A "no call, no show" absence from the scheduled exam time will result in failure of the exam.
+A "no call, no show" absence from the scheduled exam time will result in a score of zero for the exam.
 With appropriate notice, the student should be prepared to take the missed exam within one week of the exam date unless other arrangements are made with the instructor.
 A student who misses a scheduled exam may receive up to a 5% deduction from the exam score.